Peter-Schorn/SpotifyAPIServer/README.md

 Read more at the [Spotify web API reference](https://developer.spotify.com/documentation/general/guides/authorization-guide/#:~:text=4.%20your%20app%20exchanges%20the%20code%20for%20an%20access%20token).

 ### POST /authorization-code-flow-pkce/refresh-tokens

+Refreshes the access token for the [Authorization Code Flow with Proof Key for Code Exchange](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow-with-proof-key-for-code-exchange-pkce).

 A request to this endpoint can be made by [`AuthorizationCodeFlowPKCEProxyBackend.refreshTokens(refreshToken:)`](https://peter-schorn.github.io/SpotifyAPI/Structs/AuthorizationCodeFlowPKCEProxyBackend.html#/s:13SpotifyWebAPI37AuthorizationCodeFlowPKCEProxyBackendV13refreshTokens0I5Token7Combine12AnyPublisherVy10Foundation4DataV4data_So17NSHTTPURLResponseC8responsets5Error_pGSS_tF).
 Assign this endpoint to `AuthorizationCodeFlowPKCEProxyBackend.tokenRefreshURL`.